wpsaputra/anonymous_vsftpd/README.md

 -Copy vsftpd.conf to /etc/vsftpd.conf

--Make file permission in /srv/ftp/public like screenshoot
+-Make file permission in /srv/ftp/public like in screenshoot.png

+-Restart vsftpd (sudo /etc/init.d/vsftpd restart)

 -You can now connect to public folder and do anything (create, upload, delete, rename, open file)